On the rate of convergence in the martingale central limit theorem: Introduction

-The question of optimality of the term ${\|V^2(\mbx)-1\|}_p^{p/(2p+1)}$, now settled by Theorem~\ref{t:example}, arises naturally in the problem of showing a quantitative central limit theorem for the random walk among random conductances \cite{berry}.
-There, one approximates the random walk by a martingale, in the spirit of \cite{kipvar}.
-The martingale increments are stationary and have bounded $L^p$ norm for every $p < + \infty$, and one can control the convergence to zero of ${\|V^2(\mbx)-1\|}_2$.
+The question of optimality of the term ${\|V^2(\mbx)-1\| }_p^{p/(2p+1)}$, now settled by Theorem~\ref{t:example}, arises naturally in the problem of showing a quantitative central limit theorem for the random walk among random conductances on $\Z^d$ \cite {berry}.
+There, the random walk is approximated by a martingale.
+The martingale increments are stationary and almost bounded for $d \ge3$, in the sense that they have bounded $L^p$ norm for every $p < + \infty $.
+Roughly speaking, for $d \ge3$, the variance of the rescaled quadratic variation up to time $t$ decays as $t^{-1}$.
+This bound is optimal and leads to a Berry--Esseen bound of order $t^{-1/5}$.
+Thus Theorem~\ref{t:example} demonstrates that a better exponent of decay than $1/5$ cannot be obtained when relying solely on information about the variance of the quadratic variation.\looseness=-1